groovy/gmaven/README.txt

 Integration Testing
 ===================

-To invoke integration tests using the SHITTY plugin you need to:
+To invoke integration tests using the invoker plugin you need to:

-    mvn -Dit
+    mvn integration-test

 Site Generation